tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Removing the "early_data" extension ({{early-data-indication}}) if one was present.
 Early data is not permitted after HelloRetryRequest.

+- Including a "cookie" extension if one was provided in the HelloRetryRequest.

 If a server receives a ClientHello at any other time, it MUST send a fatal "unexpected_message" alert and close the connection.